1. Have a peek at our guidelines:

 - Stories behind Medium’s paywall: Medium has recently launched its Partner Program that allows writers to finally make money off their writing.
 We know how difficult it is to make a living as a writer and we fully support this program.
 As part of our efforts to help as many writers as possible, we’ll prioritize publishing stories behind the paywall over free stories.
 We figured Medium algorithm also favors partner stories — putting your story behind the paywall increases your chances of being featured and reaching a bigger audience.
 To join the program: the Medium Partner Program link on https://medium.com/creators page.

-Resources that can help answer some of your questions:
+Our resources that can help answer some of your questions:

 - How much money can you actually make writing articles on Medium?